turbolytics/latte/docs/usecases/PROM_SLO_LONG_TERM_STORAGE.md

 Prometheus is a timeseries data store for operational telemetry.
 Prometheus is used to determine health of operational systems, debug issues and alert on issues when they do occur.
 Many companies have the need to report on operational telemetry in the form of Service Level Objectives (SLOs).
 SLOs determine service availability.

-This tutorial shows how signals collector is used to capture prometheus SLO data for long term storage in a datalake or datawarehouse.
+This tutorial shows how latte is used to capture prometheus SLO data for long term storage in a datalake or datawarehouse.

 <img width="713" alt="Screenshot 2024-01-07 at 1 01 52 PM" src="https://github.com/turbolytics/signals-collector/assets/151242797/c8d9f6fe-8a31-42c9-85a1-00001f2fb3c4">

-The signals collector will:
+The latte will:

 1. Scrape prometheus API daily for yesterday's data
 2. Transform the prometheus API response using duckdb sql